Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Materials and Methods

 Neuroimaging rs-fMRI data used in the preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (\url{https://adni.loni.usc.edu/}).
 The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
 The primary goal of ADNI was to test whether serial MRI, PET, other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of MCI and early AD.

-A total of 587 subjects were selected and stratified along the AD continuum based on their clinical status, resulting in 310 HC, 199 MCI, and 78 AD.
-A subset of 217 HC subjects over the 310 HC was employed only for computing the hypergraph structure, named HC-hypergraph.
-In contrast, the remaining 93 HC (HC-analysis) individuals were used as a separate set only for the post-hoc analysis.
-Table \ref{tab:demos_info} shows the demographic information of the dataset used in this work.
+A total of 587 subjects were selected from the Phase 3 of ADNI (ADNI-3) and stratified along the AD continuum based on their clinical status, resulting in 310 HC, 199 MCI, and 78 AD.
+A subset of 217 HC subjects over the 310 HC was employed only for computing the hypergraph structure, named HC-hypergraph, and not for the subsequent analyses.
+In contrast, the remaining 93 HC (HC-analysis) individuals were used as a separate set only for the post-hoc analysis along with MCI and AD groups.
+Hence, the last three groups were not used to construct the hypergraph backbone.
+Table \ref{tab:demos_info} shows the demographic information of the considered groups.

 Rs-fMRI was acquired with the following acquisition protocol: TR/TE = 3000/30 ms, FA = 90°, FOV = 220 $\times$ 220 $\times$ 163 mm$^3$, 3.4-mm isotropic voxel size.
 200 rs-fMRI volumes were acquired in almost all subjects, with minimal variations in a small subset (e.g., 197 or 195 volumes).
 More details on data acquisition can be found in \cite{weiner2017alzheimer}.